-Scotland’s Anthony McGill is a two-time ranking event champion who achieved a career-high ranking to date of number 13 during the 2017/18 season.
+Scotland’s Anthony McGill is a two-time ranking event champion who achieved a career-high ranking to date of number 12 in March 2022.

 Victories at the Indian Open and Shoot Out tournaments during the 2016/17 season represent high points of a professional career which began in 2010 following his graduation from snooker’s secondary tour the PIOS.

-Perhaps his most famous run however came at the 2015 World Championship.
-There, having won three matches to qualify to play at the Crucible Theatre for the first time, he then defeated Stephen Maguire and defending champion Mark Selby to reach the quarter-finals before losing 13-8 to Shaun Murphy.
+In recent years McGill has often saved his strongest performances for the World Championship.
+He made his Crucible debut in 2015, when having won three matches to qualify to play at the Crucible Theatre for the first time, he then defeated Stephen Maguire and defending champion Mark Selby to reach the quarter-finals before losing 13-8 to Shaun Murphy.